Nyerguds/MobiusMapEditor/README.md

 * The brush size on the resource tool will now adjust itself if an incorrect (even) value is given.
 * Map loading validation will now also validate terrain templates, meaning corrupted maps have a much higher likelihood to give correct feedback.
 * Map validation will now be done before the "Save File" dialog opens.
+* Ini reading will now trim the value, like the original game does, allowing entries of the type "key = value".
+* Fixed potential crashes in the generation of map validation messages.